braze-inc/braze-docs/_docs/_partners/advertising_technologies/attribution/branch_for_attribution.md

 ### Step 2: Getting the Attribution ID

-In your Braze account, navigate to "Technology Partners" , then "Attribution" and find the API key and REST Endpoint in the Branch section.
+In your Braze account, navigate to "Technology Partners", then "Attribution" and find the API key and REST Endpoint in the Branch section.
 The API key and the REST Endpoint are used in the next step when setting up a webhook in Branch's dashboard.

 ### Step 3: Setting Up A Webhook from Branch